chiakibeats/CustomMaschineMK3/README.md

 https://chiakibeats.github.io/CustomMaschineDocs/

 # Known Issue
-* ~~In Live 12 browser mode, digging into Instruments in Max for Live folder causes Live app crash~~
-  * This issue fixed on 12.1.10
+* LED feedback of pass-through mode leaks into keyboard mode
+    * This happens in the very low range (C-2 to G-2)
+    * Currently under investigation, but you can play these notes normally
-* Scrolling items in Collections and Max for Live folders is laggy (depends on size of library? need to check more details)
+* Scrolling items in Collections and Max for Live folders is laggy in some cases

-# Support / Donation
-You can support the development via [Buy Me a Coffee](https://buymeacoffee.com/chiaki_).
+    * Maybe it depends on the size of the entire library
+    * Still investigating